-Written by Ryan on Friday the 4th of August 2017.
+Written by Active Minds on Friday the 4th of August 2017.

 The summer is well and truly here, but it wouldn’t be a traditional British summer without a scattering of showers throughout the warmer months.
 However, don’t let the rain clouds ruin your summer fun.
 Our summer-themed dementia activities are perfect to not only help keep the sun shining but also to spark memories and elicit conversation about summers and holidays from a person living with dementia’s past.
 A fantastic way to while away this beautifully balmy season with a loved one living with dementia.